Cerebral Autosomal Dominant Arteriopathy With Subcortical Infarcts and Leukoencephalopathy

 CADASIL is a genetic problem of the blood vessels.
 It happens when the thickening of blood vessel walls blocks the flow of blood to the brain.
 This can lead to migraines, strokes, and dementia.

 Copyright © Nucleus Medical Media, Inc.

 CADASIL is caused by a mutation on the NOTCH3 gene.
-This gene is found on chromosome 19.

 The main risk factor is having a parent with this disorder.